OjerIsaac/demo_credit/README.md

-# LENDSQR BACKEND DEVELOPER ASSESSMENT
+# DEMO CREDIT APP
-This is the backend app for lendsqr powered by Nodejs and TS
+This is the backend app for demo_credit powered by Nodejs and TS

 ## Requirements
 - NodeJS runtime